chaaz/versio/docs/vcs_levels.md

 Normally, you don't have to do anything with VCS levels: the best level for a command is picked naturally.
 However, you can alter the min and maximum of the preferred range when you run Versio.
-There are three command-line options you can use:
+There are three command-line options you can use to set the preferred range:

-- `vcs-level` (`-l`): This allow you specify both the max and min in one shot.
+- `vcs-level` (`-l`): This allow you specify both the max and min of the preferred range in one shot.
 There are six possible arguments:
-  - The discreet levels `none`, `local`, `remote`, `smart`, which sets both the min and max of the preferred range to the given value.
+  - The discreet levels `none`, `local`, `remote`, or `smart`, which sets both the min and max of the preferred range to the given value.
   - `max`, which sets the minimum to `none` and the maximum to `smart`.
     This runs the command at the maximum allowable level, even if the default for a command is lower.
   - `auto`, which declines to set a default range, and allows the command to set the default.
 This is the same as not providing any default at all.

 - `vcs-level-min` (`-m`) and `vcs-level-max` (`-x`): You must use these options together, and can't use them with `vcs-level`.
-These manually set the minimum and maximum level to one of their four possible values `none`, `local`, `remote`, or `smart`.
+These manually set the minimum and maximum level of the preferred range to one of their four possible values `none`, `local`, `remote`, or `smart`.
+If you set the max level below the min value, the preferred range is considered empty, and the command will fail.

 ## Tips